yaronn/ClearUsernameBinding/README.md

 The provided URI scheme 'http' is invalid; expected 'https'.
 Parameter name: via
 `````

-In some cases this is a legitimic use case.
+In some cases this is a legitimate use case.
 Consider the use of a load balancer, or an internal secured network.

 ClearUsernameBinding allows to do this using a very simple configuration.